vickcharles/vickcharles/README.md

 ### Hi there 👋

-🥥 I’m currently working at [Coco](https://www.cocomercado.com/) and ⛓️ exploring Blockchain, with a huge interest in Smart Contracts. | :eyes: Fan of @flutter @reactjs @vuejs
+🥥 I’m currently working at [Coco](https://www.cocomercado.com/) and ⛓️ exploring Blockchain, with a huge interest in Smart Contracts. | :eyes: Fan of Flutter, ReactJs, VueJs